What you'll learn

 const name = block.getFieldValue('MEMBER_NAME');

-const value = jsonGenerator.valueToCode(
+const value = generator.valueToCode(

-block, 'MEMBER_VALUE', jsonGenerator.PRECEDENCE);
+block, 'MEMBER_VALUE', Order.ATOMIC);

 const code = `"${name}": ${value}`;